Gus Boulis: Murder and subsequent investigation

 Moscatiello and Ferrari were charged with first-degree murder, conspiracy to commit murder, and solicitation to commit murder.
 Fiorillo was charged with first-degree murder and conspiracy to commit murder.

 It was alleged that Kidan hired Anthony Moscatiello as a business advisor (despite a previous indictment as former bookkeeper for the Gambino crime family), paying him $145,000 through SunCruz for services that were allegedly never rendered.
 Ferrari also received $95,000 from SunCruz as payment for security services, in addition to further sums in casino chips.

-In May 2006, Adam Kidan told authorities that Moscatiello and Ferrari confided in him that another Gotti associate, John Gurino, killed Boulis.
+In May 2006, Kidan told authorities that Moscatiello and Ferrari confided in him that another Gotti associate, John Gurino, killed Boulis.
 Gurino himself was killed in October 2003 by a deli owner in a separate incident.
 At the time, Gurino was not a part of the Boulis investigation.

 Ferrari, Fiorillo, and Moscatiello were held at the Broward County Jail.
 After numerous trial delays, Fiorillo pleaded guilty to conspiracy in 2012, and Ferrari was convicted of first-degree murder and sentenced to life in prison without the possibility of parole.
 On July 1, 2015, Moscatiello was convicted of first-degree murder and conspiracy to commit murder.
 He was sentenced to life in prison following the sentencing recommendation of the jury that convicted him.